Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: Introduction

-The proof of Theorem~\ref{thm:C} is based on uniform diagonalization of transfer matrices which has been earlier used in the prequel \cite{jordan}.
-One important difference is that, unlike in \cite{jordan}, we were not able to relate $|\varphi(\eta,x)|$ to $\mu'(x)$.
-Hence, in order to prove $\varphi(\eta, x) \neq 0$ provided that $[\frakX_i(0)]_{21} \neq 0$, we needed an additional argument based on a consequence of the next theorem (see Corollary~\ref{cor:4}). \begin{main_theorem} Suppose that the hypotheses of Theorem~\ref{thm:A} are satisfied and $\Lambda_- \neq \emptyset$.
-Then for each $i \in \{0, 1, \ldots, N-1 \}$ the limit
+The proof of Theorem~\ref{thm:C} is based on uniform diagonalization of transfer matrices which has been already used in \cite{jordan}.
+However, in the current setup we were not able to relate $|\varphi_i(\eta,x)|$ to the density of $\mu$.
+Hence, in order to prove that $\varphi_i(\eta, x) \neq 0$ provided $[\frakX_i(0)]_{21} \neq 0$, we needed an additional argument based on a consequence of the following theorem (see Corollary~\ref{cor:4} for details) which studies convergence of \emph{generalized $N$-shifted Tur\'{a}n determinants}.
+The latter are defined as